tbcontributor47-coder/AirDwagProjects/instruction.md

 4) Query for any prior submission with the same `file_hash` and a timestamp >= cutoff.
    - If any exists: set `duplicate = true`.
    - Else: `duplicate = false`.
-5) If `duplicate` is false, insert a new row with:
+5) If `duplicate` is not true, insert a new row with:
    - `file_hash`
    - `filename` (input filename or full path)
    - `timestamp` (ISO-8601 now)